 My kids loved this!
 They walked around with their scavenger hunt book and pencil(provided) and learned about inspiration and art.
 I was so impressed with this activity.
 Teaching kids about art and inspiration is not always easy.
 The scavenger hunt made it fun and exciting.
 My 4 year old, 6 year old, and 8 year old were all very entertained.

 After the class we were all hungry so we headed over to the cafe.
 This is inside the main building.
 We walked through the gift shop again!!
-Jeff and I had already looked at the menu online and decided the best plan would be to order a pizza.
+My husband and I had already looked at the menu online and decided the best plan would be to order a pizza.
 I never really think of sharing at food courts but it saves a lot of money and everyone is happy.

 With that being said if you are looking for great food this is the place to be.
 This is not a typical museum food court.
 They had a great variety of food from Asian to salads to sandwiches.
 The pizza was good but I watched a lot of plates of spaghetti pass by and they looked delicious!!
 The portions were huge and we could have easily shared two of them with our family of five.